-This week, I received an e-mail about a toddler playing too rough.
+This week, I received an e-mail about a toddler playing too rough from her mom:

-Her mom wrote, “My 2-year-old started pushing other kids around her age two months ago.
+“My 2-year-old started pushing other kids around her age two months ago.
 She is quite tall and big for her age so she is pretty strong.
 She loves younger babies and plays very well with bigger kids on the other hand.
 I felt extremely bad today that she pushed another toddler like 3-4 times in an indoor playground.
 That kid was obviously scared of her being near in the end and her mom scolded my daughter despite my efforts to correct the misbehavior.
-My daughter will be going to preschool soon, please help!”
+My daughter will be going to preschool soon, please help!”-Mom of a Toddler

 Kids are way smarter than we give them credit for.
 Sometimes just talking helps a little.
 Make sure you are even with their eye level!

 - Many times, toddlers act out in this way because they are limited in vocabulary, so it seems to be the only way they can communicate.
 Are there triggers that are causing him/her to act out in this way?

 - Before playgroup, tell your friends that you are currently working on this struggle with your child.
 Being upfront about it can be hard, but help them understand that you are aware.

 - Encourage your child and remind them that they are kind.
 Speaking truth into your child can help them feel boosted in their mindset.

 - After a successful playgroup, praise your child and encourage through positive words!